 Find Information to Support Your Claim

 If you have questions regarding specific transactions, highlight them on your statement.
-Often you can go online and find out more about the transaction, as well.
-When you have this information ready, it is much easier for the customer service representative help you.
-The receipts and transaction identification numbers can also give the bank the information it needs to start researching the issue.
+Often, you can go online and find out more about the transaction, as well.
+When you have this information ready, it is much easier for the customer service representative to help you.
+Transaction identification numbers can also give the bank the information it needs to start looking into the issue.

 Contact the Bank

-If there is a missing deposit or an unauthorized transaction, it may take the bank awhile to track it down.
-Your initial meeting may simply start the research to resolve the problem.
-The bank will have to go back through and see the teller’s transactions for the day and then determine what went wrong.
+Remember to be patient.
+If there is a missing deposit or an unauthorized transaction, it may take the bank a while to track it down.
+For example, your initial meeting with the bank regarding the discrepancy may simply start the research to resolve the problem.
+The bank will then have to go back through and see the teller’s transactions for the day and then determine what went wrong.
 If you made a deposit at the ATM, then the ATM records will need to be accessed and analyzed.

 Follow up with any paperwork or other steps that need to be taken.
 If you have unauthorized transactions, you may need to file a police report before the bank will do anything.

 Balance Your Statement Regularly

-Keep a Running Total of What Is In Your Account
+Keep a Running Total of What Is in Your Account

 Consider Switching Banks

-If you fail to monitor your account closely, it may be a mistake that you have made.
-Additionally, consider the fees that you are paying.
-This may be enough to consider switching to a new bank.
+Consider the bank fees that you are paying.
+Coupled with a discrepancy, they might be enough to consider switching to a new bank.

 How long does a bank have to correct an error in my favor?